-I am passionate about how international education promotes intercultural dialogue.
+I am passionate about how international education promotes intercultural dialogue and social change.

-What excites me about being a professor at MIIS is working with internationally-minded and socially-conscious students who are committed to making the world a better place by working in international education management (IEM).
-The IEM degree program at MIIS is quite unique.
-The connection to the MIIS network, and with Middlebury, is perfect for connecting students with practicum experiences!
+What excites me about being a professor at MIIS is working with internationally-minded and socially-conscious students who are committed to honing their professional skills in international education.

-Prior to ASU, she spent seven years at the University of Toronto as a researcher, instructor, and program coordinator in the Comparative, International and Development Education Centre; three years at Washington State University as a faculty-led program coordinator and international credentials specialist; and three years at Principia College as an international and domestic admissions counselor.
 As an international educator, she has been keenly interested in the recruiting, evaluating and admitting processes in higher education, particularly in how the quality of the student and their academic preparedness is measured.
 Part of this work led her to conduct her master’s and doctoral thesis research on the quality assurance of higher education.
+Meggan’s current research agenda looks at how international education programs can better reach and serve students from marginalized populations.

 Ph.D.
 University of Toronto (2012)